Updated November 16, 2023

-- Primary Market: Primary market is the one in which newly issued securities are subscribed by the public.
-It is also called as IPO Market.
-Primary Market also includes the issue of further capital by companies whose shares are already listed on stock exchanges.
-There are different types of intermediaries which operate in this market in order to assist in completing transactions.
-Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture Trustee, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents etc. All of these intermediaries are regulated by SEBI.
+- Primary Market: The Primary Market, or the IPO Market, is where the public subscribes to newly issued securities.
+It also encompasses the issuance of additional capital by companies whose shares are already listed on stock exchanges.
+Different types of intermediaries operate in this market to assist in completing transactions.
+Some of the critical intermediaries are Merchant Bankers, Brokers, Debenture trustees, Bankers, Portfolio Managers, Registrar to Issue, Share Transfer Agents, etc. SEBI regulates all of these intermediaries.

-- Secondary Market: A market where already issued securities are traded among investors.
-In this market, investor purchases a security from another investor rather than the issuer, subsequent to the original issuance in the primary market.
+- Secondary Market: A market where already-issued securities are traded among investors.
+In this market, an investor purchases a security from another investor rather than the issuer after the original issuance in the primary market.

-Trade Credit, Commercial Paper, Certificate of Deposit, Treasury Bills are some examples of the short-term debt instruments.
-Money Market securities are very liquid in nature, and hence, their redemption period is restricted to one year.
-Although the return of investment in money market securities are low compared to Capital Market securities, but they are comparatively safer than Capital Market securities.
-Trading in Money Market takes place off the exchange, i.e. Over The Counter (OTC) between two parties.
+Trade Credit, Commercial Paper, Certificates of Deposit, and Treasury Bills are some examples of short-term debt instruments.
+Money Market securities are very liquid; their redemption period is restricted to one year.
+Although the return on investment in Capital Market securities is higher than in Money Market securities, Money Market securities are comparatively safer than Capital Market securities.
+Trading in the Money Market occurs off the exchange, i.e., Over-the-counter (OTC) between two parties.

 - Organized Segment: Organised Money Market is subject to tight control by the Reserve Bank of India.
 They function under fairly rigid and complex rules.
-Some of the participants of organized money market are Banks, NBC’s, and Co-operative Societies etc.
+Some participants in organized money markets are Banks, NBCs, Co-operative Societies, etc.

-- Unorganized Segment: Unorganised Segment is primarily used by borrowers who are not able to get credit from the organized money market.
-Unorganized Money Market has comparatively flexible terms, informal procedures, and higher interest rate for borrowers etc. Some of the participants of the unorganized money market are Money Lenders, Nidhi Company, Chit Fund Company etc.
+- Unorganized Segment: Unorganised Segment is primarily used by borrowers who need help getting credit from the organized money market.
+The unorganized Money Market has comparatively flexible terms, informal procedures, higher interest rates for borrowers, etc. Some unorganized money market participants are Money Lenders, Nidhi Company, Chit Fund Company, etc.